smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

 - Thanks for listening!
+- I'll share these slides so that you can click on these links if you're interested.
+- Thanks!
 That's all I have.
-I'll share these slides so that you can click on these links if you're interested.